15 Less-Explored Corners of the Earth

 9. Sakha Republic // Russia

-The Siberian Sakha Republic (also called Yakutia) covers 1/5 of Russia (about the same amount of land as India), with a large swath of the territory located above the Arctic Circle.
-Its climate is one of the world’s most extreme: Average temperatures in January are as low as -33 °F, and most of the land is covered by permafrost.
-Lichen and moss make it a favorite habitat for reindeer.
+The Siberian Sakha Republic (also called Yakutia) covers one-fifth of Russia, roughly equivalent to the size of India, with a large swath of the territory located above the Arctic Circle.
+Its climate is one of the world’s most extreme: Average high temperatures in January are as low as -32°F, and most of the land is covered by permafrost.
+Lichen and moss make it a favorite habitat of reindeer.
 Though mining has taken its toll on the region’s pristine wilderness, parts of it remain untouched, like the Lena River Delta, a gorgeous refuge and breeding ground for wildlife.

-Though Vikings landed in Greenland around 1000 CE, we’re still discovering parts of the far-northern region.
+Though Vikings landed in Greenland around 1000 CE, and Indigenous Greenlanders have lived on its coasts for millennia, we’re still discovering parts of the far-northern region.
 Melting glaciers continue to reveal new islands.
-Much of the inland part of the country is still uninhabited, as roughly 80 percent of the island is covered by ice cap.
+Roughly 80 percent of the island is covered by a massive ice sheet more than a mile thick in places, making interior Greenland largely inaccessible as well as uninhabitable.

 11. Mount Namuli // Mozambique